Uralstech/UBhashini/README.md

     - `https://github.com/Uralstech/UBhashini.git#upm`

 *\*Adding additional dependencies:*<br/>
-Follow the steps detailed in the OpenUPM installation method and only install the *`Utilities.Encoder.Wav` and *`Utilities.Audio` packages.
+Follow the steps detailed in the OpenUPM installation method and only install the \*`Utilities.Encoder.Wav` and \*`Utilities.Audio` packages.

-*Optional, but required if you don't want to bother with encoding your AudioClips into Base64 strings manually, or, if you want to use the samples.
+\*Optional, but required if you don't want to bother with encoding your AudioClips into Base64 strings manually, or if you want to use the samples.

 ### Documentation